mendix/docs/content/ats/howtos/cab-02-switch.md

 In the previous section, you wrote down the user approach for the Mendix Switch widget.
 Now you must create this approach in ATS with actions.
 Create a new action for the next steps.

-Next, you must look for the element in the debugger ATS needs to click.
-ATS always clicks in the middle of an element.
-Keep this in mind while looking for the element to click.
+Next, you must look for the element in the debugger that ATS needs to click.
+ATS always clicks in the middle of an element; keep this in mind while looking for the element to click.

 You must start by checking the parent element, which is always the element with `mx-name-` when building an unsupported widget action.
 If the widget does not have `mx-name-`, look for the highest `div` element that is still referencing the widget.